BDC Hamburger Icon

 Here are some of the benefits of using email to reengage your subscribers:

-• Smarter marketing decisions: By consolidating your active subscribers, you can gain a clearer picture of how well your company’s marketing efforts are working.
-In turn, reengagement emails may help you create better future marketing campaigns.
+• Make smarter marketing decisions: By consolidating your active subscribers, you can gain a clearer picture of how well your company’s marketing efforts are working.
+In turn, reengagement emails may help you create better marketing campaigns.

-• More sales: With active and inactive subscribers segmented and your marketing approach more refined, you might generate more sales.
-That’s because email campaigns with a smaller but more active audience connect loyal customers with the items they want to buy.
+• Increase sales: With active and inactive subscribers segmented and your marketing approach more refined, you could increase sales.
+That’s because email campaigns with a smaller but more active audience are more successful in connecting loyal customers with the items they want to buy.

 Did you find this content helpful?